Cabotegravir long-acting injections prevent HIV as PrEP

 HTPN 083 randomised 4570 gay men and transgender women who have sex with men to either cabotegravir injections (intramuscular, every eight weeks, after intial four-week dose) or daily oral TDF/FTC PrEP plus matching placebo.
 The first five weeks was placebo-controlled oral formulations of both drugs.
 The study is being run in 43 sites in Argentina, Brazil, Peru, Thailand, the US, Vietnam, and South Africa.

-The study started in December 2018 and was due to finish in March 2022 but concern about travel restrictions due to COVID-19 were included in the first pre-specified analysis of results by the independent data and safety monitoring board (DSMB) on 14 May 2020.
-Although HPTN 083 was originally to test whether cabotegravir was superior to TDF/FTC, the DSMB reported that there was already sufficient data to support a strong non-inferiority result for cabotegravir LA compared to oral TDF/FTC.
-This led to a DSMB recommendation to now discontinue use of placebos in both arms and to offer open-label cabotegravir injections to all participants.
+The study started in December 2018 and was due to finish in March 2022 but travel restrictions due to COVID-19 led to an early assessment of results by the independent data and safety monitoring board (DSMB).
+Although HPTN 083 was originally to test whether cabotegravir long acting (LA) was superior to TDF/FTC, the DSMB reported that changing to a non-inferior design would provide sufficient differences to show that cabotegravir LA is significantly more effective than oral TDF/ FTC.
+This led to a DSMB recommendation to discontinue the TDT/FTC arm early and offer cabotegravir injections to all participants.

 The top-line results – all that have so far been released – reported that injectable PrEP was 69% more effective compared to oral PrEP.
 Overall, 50 participants became HIV positive: 12 in the cabotegravir arm vs 38 randomised to oral TDF/FTC.
 This produced an HIV incidence rate of 0.38% (95% CI: 0.20% to 0.66%) vs 1.21% (95% CI: 0.86% to 1.66%) in the cabotegravir vs TDF/FTC groups respectively.
 HPTN 083 was planned with the expectation that 172 incident infections occur.